Who We Are

 Our strategy and the capabilities that it is anchored on are continuously monitored and reviewed by our Board of Directors, and adjusted to account for any changes in the macro environment as well as the value brought to the Bank’s stakeholders.

-With more than 500 branches and an 18,000-strong staff, we have the reach and ability to take financial services beyond our physical branches.
+With more than 500 branches, we have the reach and ability to take financial services beyond our physical branches.
 As such, we have adopted a territory-led banking model, and redeployed these assets to drive financial inclusion, with a mobile-first customer at its core.
 The elements of this strategy include:

 A hyper-local, territory-led banking model to map resources and target communities across the country.